poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

 With Iq stanza there is not many changes to adapt this example.
 There is just a few names to change and instead of using shortened jid, we have to use full jid of our recipient to send the iq.

-So, we make our serwer now responsible.
-We want to get data from custom message, and send back Iq stanza from ClientSerwer to Client.
+So, we make our server now responsible.
+We want to get data from custom message, and send back Iq stanza from ResponseClient to Client.

-To do it, at first we have to withdraw some data, for example, there we want to get text inside our plugin tag, one field of our tag, body from message and information who is the recipient of ClientSerwer Iq.
+To do it, at first we have to withdraw some data, for example, there we want to get text inside our plugin tag, one field of our tag, body from message and information who is the recipient of ResponseClient Iq.
 At first step, we can consider handling `'session_start'` but, if our session hasen't already started.
-Then we don't receive message, so our ClientSerwer still doesn't need to have start method.
+Then we don't receive message, so our ResponseClient still doesn't need to have start method.

 Let's get information from our message, We can easly have an access to Message attributes like with dictionary: ['element_name']